nutgaard/build-your-own-react/README.md

 > This is different from HTML where the [style attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style) accepts a CSS-string.

-:trophy: Implement support for the `style` attribute in `VDomNode.js`
+:trophy: Implement support for the `style` attribute in `VDomNode.ts`

 :bulb: You can use the [style](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style) property of the HTMLElement to set the style attribute of a specific HTML element.